 How using Twitter can benefit your school

 Thinking about setting up a Twitter account for your school?
-Well here’s some useful hints and tips on how Twitter can benefit your school.
+Well here are some useful hints and tips on how Twitter can benefit your school.

 It’s cheap! (no pun intended)